Piddington, Oxfordshire: John Drinkwater

-Will know again the gladness of the sun."
+Will know again the gladness of the sun.

+Flora Thompson

 John Drinkwater was related to Flora Thompson through their ancestors: Drinkwater's great-great-grandfather and Flora's great-great-grandmother were siblings.
 Flora Thompson's (née Timms) ancestors the Shaws and the Wallingtons, yeoman farmers, lived in Piddington and are buried outside the porch of the church.
-Although now very weathered, the oldest gravestone is of John Shaw (1691-1767).
-Other family graves include one of Elizabeth Shaw née Beck (1762-1791), Flora's great-great-grandmother whose elder brother was Thomas Beck (1756-1838) John Drinkwater's great-great-grandfather.
+Although now very weathered, the oldest gravestone is of John Shaw (1691–1767).
+Other family graves include one of Elizabeth Shaw née Beck (1762–1791), Flora's great-great-grandmother whose elder brother was Thomas Beck (1756–1838) John Drinkwater's great-great-grandfather.

-Flora Thompson's paternal grandmother Martha Wallington (1816-1888) was born in the old farmhouse now a private house at the junction with Widnell Lane.
+Flora Thompson's paternal grandmother Martha Wallington (1816–1888) was born in the old farmhouse now a private house at the junction with Widnell Lane.
 Martha was orphaned at an early age when her mother and three of her siblings died in 1824, followed the next year by the death of her father.
 Their deaths were probably attributed to infected water from the farmhouse well.
 Martha was eight, and her orphaned siblings (Edward 17 years, Elizabeth 13 years, Leonard 12 years, and Clementine the youngest at three year) appeared to have raised themselves after uncles could not help them due to their own 'indifferent circumstances'.
 Martha Wallington married Flora's paternal grandfather Thomas Timms, whose son Albert Timms married Emma Dibber, Flora's mother.